asonthalia06/Algo-Group-Application/README.md

 For this question, the directions clearly stated I couldn't use any sort of container, so a list was out of the question.
-Immediately what came to mind was a linked list approach: I could create my own special node class to keep track of values and use a next pointer to preserve the order of elements with a next pointer. would ensure the stack dynamically resized and by mainting a dummy node, I could push nodes onto the front of the stack in O(1) time and access the front nodes in O(1) time for pop and peek.
+Immediately what came to mind was a linked list approach: I could create my own special node class to keep track of values and use a next pointer to preserve the order of elements.
+This approach would ensure the stack dynamically resized, and by mainting a dummy node, I could push nodes onto the front of the stack in O(1) time and access the front nodes in O(1) time for pop and peek.